 James jumped as the room shook.
 His dad tensed beside him.
 It was outside.
 BOOM!
 Someone was knocking on the door, knocking to come in.

 "Where's the cannon?"
-James wiped around to see the fat boy on the coach wide awake and fearful.
-Was this his dad's cousin, Dudley?
+James whipped 'round to see the fat boy on the coach wide awake and fearful.
+Is this dad's cousin Dudley?
 He sure was a lot thinner in the future, James thought.
 There was then another loud sound, but this time coming from inside the room.
 A huge and rather deranged looking man came skidding into the room.
 He was carrying a long, wired looking, black thing that James couldn't put a name to.
 Though the way the man was carrying it was enough to tell him it was a weapon of some kind.

 In the doorway now stood a fierce looking man with wild hair and eyes that shone blacker than night.
 The huge man squeezed his way into the room, bent down, picked up the door as if it was nothing more than a piece of paper and put it back into its frame.